Applying to be a Town Pastor

 This training will be delivered in training sessions on one Saturday (9.00am – 4.00pm), and four evenings.
 It is essential that would-be Town Pastors attend all sessions.

-The next Town Pastor training course in Bury St Edmunds is planned for October/November 2020.
-This training course may be delayed, depending on the progression of the Coronavirus pandemic.
+The Town Pastor training course in Bury St Edmunds which was planned for October/November 2020 has been postponed until spring/summer 2021.
+This training course may be further delayed, depending on the progression of the Coronavirus pandemic.

-If you are unable to attend on any of the above dates, it may be possible to arrange for that training session to be undertaken with another Town Pastor scheme in a different Suffolk town.
+It may be possible to arrange for Town Pastor training to be undertaken with another Suffolk Town Pastor scheme in a different town at an earlier date.

 All Town Pastors will be required to have an enhanced check with the Disclosure and Barring Service (DBS).

 Not sure about applying to be a Town Pastor?
 Please contact Jo Copsey (tel: 07594 334215 or email: firstname.lastname@example.org) to arrange to come out with the Town Pastors for an hour or two, as an observer (when Town Pastors resume patrolling after the Coronavirus pandemic).
 This would give you a good insight into the role of a Town Pastor and may well inspire you to apply!